RCIC-UCI-Public/website-rcic/docs/source/account/class.rst

       - do not create symbolic links from your $HOME to your class account.
         Please follow `symlinks guide <https://rcic.uci.edu/guides/unix-primer.html#symbolic-links>`_.

-  * Please read and follow our `Acceptable Use Policy <https://rcic.uci.edu/account/acceptable-use.html>`_.
   * We provide guides and specific topics how to use the cluster at http://rcic.uci.edu
   * All class-related questions need to be directed to your class professor and TAs.
     We  will answer only questions regarding cluster problems.